taobo0310/musicdl/README.md

   Install Guidance:

-  - Windows: Download a build from the [official FFmpeg site](https://ffmpeg.org/download.html), extract it, and add the "bin" directory to your `PATH`.
+  - Windows: Download a build from the [official site](https://ffmpeg.org/download.html), extract it, and add the "bin" directory to your `PATH`.
   - macOS: `brew install ffmpeg`
   - Ubuntu / Debian: `sudo apt install ffmpeg`